Vicodin Dependency & Addiction Treatment

 Vicodin withdrawal timeline

-Since Vicodin’s half-life is about four hours, the drug leaves the body entirely after about eight hours.
+Vicodin’s half-life is about four hours and the drug leaves the body entirely after about eight hours.
 Once the drug starts leaving the body, withdrawal symptoms start.
-Without any medical intervention, the average timeline for Vicodin withdrawal symptoms can get significantly better is 7-10 days.
-In some cases, some of the symptoms can last for weeks or months.
+Without any medical intervention, the average timeline in which Vicodin withdrawal symptoms can get significantly better is 7-10 days.
+In some cases, symptoms can last for weeks or months.

 Even after undergoing detox, cravings for Vicodin may happen years after a person has stopped taking the drug.
-This is where the difference between the traditional detox system and ANR starts.
-ANR deals with detox and dependency, making a patient free of the withdrawal symptoms in a day and a half, at the same making him or her free of the addiction.
+This is where the difference between the traditional detox treatments and Accelerated Neuro-Regulation (ANR) starts.
+ANR treats the root of the dependency, making a patient free of the withdrawal symptoms and cravings in a day and a half, while at the same freeing a person of their addiction.
 Once the therapy is over, the person is free to return to his or her normal life.

 The goal of the ANR therapy is to return the chemical system into balance.
-This is achieved by forcing the central nervous system to decrease receptor production in order to allow the body to resume its own natural endorphin production, at the same time enabling the metabolization and elimination of introduced opioids.
-A patient undergoes physical withdrawal while under sedation.
+This is achieved by forcing the central nervous system to decrease receptor production in order to allow the body to resume its own natural endorphin production.
+At the same time ANR enables the metabolization and elimination of introduced opioids.
+An ANR patient undergoes physical withdrawal while under sedation.
 Simultaneously, the process of accelerated neuro-regulation starts.
-That means that endorphin receptors are regulated, and their production is brought to their “pre-addiction” state.
+That means that endorphin receptors are regulated, and their production is brought to their ‘pre-addiction’ state.

 The ANR treatment in the US is performed at Landmark Hospital, an ultra-modern facility in Naples, Florida.
 The construction of the 50-bed critical care hospital was finished in 2015.
 It is equipped with ICU facilities adapted for the ANR procedure, with access to all the relevant medical equipment that might be required for the treatment of even the most complex conditions.

-ANR Clinic- Georgia is located at the New Vision University Hospital in Tbilisi, Georgia.
-ANR, Georgia, is working in one of the best University Hospitals in Tbilisi, the capital of Georgia.
+ANR Clinic Georgia is located at the New Vision University Hospital in Tbilisi, Georgia.
 The local team of medical professionals has been extensively trained and supervised by Dr. Waismann.

-As the number of facilities that offer Vicodin withdrawal services around the world grows, it is essential to remember that these facilities offer the treatment that is not only extremely fast and highly efficient.
+As the number of facilities that offer Vicodin withdrawal services around the world grows, it is essential to remember that these facilities offer a treatment that is extremely fast and highly efficient.
 It offers not only the relief from the withdrawal symptoms but a permanent freedom from the Vicodin dependency.
-One short stay at the facility ensures that each patient can return to their healthy lives.
+One short stay at the facility ensures that each patient can return home to a healthy life.